-The Cook School partners with University Career Services to support recruiting efforts for full-time and internship opportunities.
+The Chaifetz School partners with University Career Services to support recruiting efforts for full-time and internship opportunities.
 Eligible students may participate in the for-credit internship program, designed to provide them with work experiences to enhance their academic program.

 The best method to reach alums and current students is through SLU’s online recruiting database, Handshake.

 The posting system allows companies to post opportunities free of charge, and identify a person within their organization to receive submitted resumes automatically as candidates apply.
 You also have the option of directing candidates to your website instead.